+The structure of the underlying communication graph influences consensus rates and performance for some decentralized algorithms~\cite{NEURIPS2021_74e1ed8b,song2022communication,koloskova2020unified}.
+To study this in the presence of differential privacy, we vary the privacy budget as well as the Fiedler value, which quantifies algebraic connectivity by measuring global connectedness of the graph.
+We train DP-DSGD, DP-DSGT, and DP-DiNNO on distributed MNIST with $t=1$ using randomly generated communication graphs of normalized Fiedler values close to one of four selected values (0.06, 0.39, 0.7, and 1) for five trials per datapoint.
+Our numerical findings confirm that centrally-trained DP-SGD always upper bounds the decentralized algorithms' accuracy by a few percentage points for each privacy budget.
+Nevertheless, we find that our algorithms can achieve strong performance on MNIST classification even for low privacy budgets, with DP-DSGT reaching accuracies around 3 percentage points of DP-SGD under cumulative $(1,10^{-5})$-DP.

-Furthermore, we isolate the effects of changing graph connectivity and privacy budgets on decentralized differentially private classification in Figure \ref{fig:connectivities}.
-These findings indicate that DP-DSGT is invariant to graph connectivity.
-This likely stems from DP-DSGT's exchange of per-agent global gradient estimates (in addition to model parameters), which can facilitate more effective tracking of the global gradient.
-However, this procedure requires exchanging twice the message size as in DP-DSGD and DP-DiNNO, which may be infeasible depending on the application.
+Furthermore, we isolate the effects of changing graph connectivity and privacy budgets in Figure \ref{fig:connectivities}.
+These findings indicate that DP-DSGT is invariant to graph connectivity, which likely stems from DP-DSGT's exchange of per-agent global gradient estimates in addition to model parameters.
+This can facilitate effective tracking of the global gradient, however requires exchanging twice the message size of DP-DSGD and DP-DiNNO, so may be infeasible for some applications.
 Figure \ref{fig:connectivities} also demonstrates that DP-DSGD and DP-DiNNO exhibit graph invariance for normalized Fiedler values above 0.4 and declining performance below 0.4.
-The consistent performance of all algorithms across graph connectivities above a normalized Fiedler value of 0.4 is significant because it implies that we can relax the connectivity of the communication graph up to a specific threshold in bandwidth-limited scenarios without compromising performance.
+The consistent performance of all algorithms across graph connectivities above a normalized Fiedler value of 0.4 is significant because it implies we can relax the connectivity of the communication graph to a threshold in bandwidth-limited scenarios without compromising performance.

-\textbf{Data Distribution.} Data heterogeneity between agents poses another challenge in decentralized learning \cite{NEURIPS2021_5f25fbe1}.
-In this set of experiments, we study how the data distribution among agents impacts differentially private learning.
-To quantify the notion of data distribution, we define the matrix $A(t)$ where rows correspond to agents and columns correspond to classes in the dataset:

-Data is distributed according to $A(t)$ so that agent $i$ has the fractional amount $a_{ij}$ of data labeled with class $j$ in its local dataset.
-Therefore $t=0$ represents an equal distribution of each data class among all agents, while $t=1$ signifies that each agent has complete and exclusive access to specific classes (and no direct information on other classes).
-We specifically investigate the impact of varying $t$ on MNIST classification using privacy budgets $\epsilon=0.5$ and $\epsilon=10$ and a communication graph of normalized Fiedler value $0.06$ (with means and standard deviations reported over five trials).